 1. Keyword in URL

 URL is one of the most striking elements displayed in search results.
 Daily, hourly it is copied frequently without using anchor text.
 Then currently, the URL is acting as anchor text.
-Using the targeted keyword in the URL is necessary because it helps viewers know what the topic is about when clicking on it.
+Using the targeted keyword in the URL is necessary because it helps viewers know the topic when clicking on it.
 It would help if you started the domain name with the keyword.
 It is helpful for SEO.

 2. Keyword in the Title Tag